mdabidullah/lumensuite/packages/docs/blog/document-centric.md

 document.body.appendChild(editor);
 ```

-BlockSuite advocates for assembling the top-level `PageEditor` component from smaller editable components, as all editable components can connect to different nodes in the block tree document.
-For example, instead of using existing complex rich text editors, BlockSuite implemented a `@blocksuite/inline` rich text component that only supports rendering linear text sequences.
+LumenSuite advocates for assembling the top-level `PageEditor` component from smaller editable components, as all editable components can connect to different nodes in the block tree document.
+For example, instead of using existing complex rich text editors, LumenSuite implemented a `@lumensuite/inline` rich text component that only supports rendering linear text sequences.
 Complex rich text content can be assembled from atomic inline editor components, as illustrated:

 ![inline-example](../images/inline-example.png)